ChrysalisTeam/pychronia/README.txt

 Prerequisites
 =================

-- Ensure you have this folder in your PYTHONPATH (eg. via your ~/.bashrc, or a virtualenv's activate script...)
+- Ensure you have the root of this depot in your PYTHONPATH (eg. via your ~/.bashrc, or a virtualenv's activate script...)
 - Ensure you have installed proper dependencies, for example:

 On a debian/ubuntu, run:
 $ sudo apt-get install python python-dev python-pip libjpeg8-dev libmysqlclient-dev"

 And then, with or without sudo (depending on whether you use a system python or a virtualenv):
 $ pip install -r  pip_requirements.txt